Blablux/nupraptor/README.md

   This script can take two parameters :
   - The database path (_required_)
   - The output directory (_optional, defaults to script directory_)
-- `mailsrv_backup.sh` is a script that copies, archive and rsync config files from a mailserver.
+- `mailsrv_backup.sh` is a script that copies, archives and rsync config files from a mailserver.
   This script takes no parameters.
+It relies on standard path for postfix, dovecot, spamassassin and others.

 ## Side Note